johnathanvman/F6/index.md

 				if((map[party.y][party.x].units[s[2]-100].Tags[0] == "Wolfgirl" || map[party.y][party.x].units[s[2]-100].Tags[0] == "Froggirl" || map[party.y][party.x].units[s[2]-100].Tags[0] == "Catgirl" || map[party.y][party.x].units[s[2]-100].Tags[0] == "Foxgirl") && map[party.y][party.x].units[s[2]-100].CPle > 0 && s[5] != "Indoors"){
 					//Has Legs
 					Entrys.push(
-						choose(["I tackle SUB","I tackle SUB to the ground","I tackle SUB to the ground.
-I look at her","I grapple SUB and pull both of us to the ground.
-I look at her","I pull SUB down to the ground with me","I push SUB to the ground.
-Straddling her, I lift her chin","I push SUB to the ground.
+						choose(["I tackle SUB","I tackle SUB to the GROUND","I tackle SUB to the GROUND.
+I look at her","I grapple SUB and pull both of us to the GROUND.
+I look at her","I pull SUB down to the GROUND with me","I push SUB to the GROUND.
+Straddling her, I lift her chin","I push SUB to the GROUND.
 I straddle her"])+ choose([
-							choose([" and ask if she really wants to hurt me."," and ask if she really wants to fight."," and ask if we really have to keep fighting."," and ask if we really need to settle this with violence."])+ choose([" She tells me to stop talking and stick it in already."," She timidly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
+							choose([" and ask if she really wants to hurt me."," and ask if she really wants to fight."," and ask if we really have to keep fighting."," and ask if we really need to settle this with violence."])+ choose([" She tells me to shush and stick it in already."," She timidly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])
 						,
-							choose([" and ask if we can have some fun instead of hurting each other."," and ask if she's ready to stop fighting."," and ask if we can try something less violent."])+ choose([" She tells me to stop talking and stick it in already."," She timidly nods her head."," She nods before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly nodding her head."," She blushes and cocks her eyebrow."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
+							choose([" and ask if we can have some fun instead of hurting each other."," and ask if she's ready to stop fighting."," and ask if we can try something less violent."])+ choose([" She tells me to shush and stick it in already."," She timidly nods her head."," She nods before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly nodding her head."," She blushes and cocks her eyebrow."," She blushes and pulls me into a kiss."," She blushes and asks what I have in mind."])
 						//neck nibble
 						])+
 						choose([
 							choose([" I frot against her until she's wet,"])+ choose([" then plunge inside.",
-								choose([" but she winces when I slide into her."," but she grimaces when I push into her."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
+								choose([" but she winces when I thrust into her."," but she grimaces when I push into her."])+ choose([""," I pull back and see blood along my shaft."," I look between us and see smears of blood."])+ choose([" When I start to rise, she grabs my hips.
 She pleads for me not to stop yet."," She grabs my hips when I start to rise, and asks me for another go."])+ choose([" I move slower this time as she grips my shoulders."," I try moving slower the second time, but she roughly pulls my hips to hers."])+